 Under the Old Covenant, when the burnt offering began, the song of Jehovah began also, II Chon.
 29:27.
 Therefore, the burnt offering being a type of our spiritual sacrifice which we offer around the altar, the Lord's table, (Heb.
 13:10; I Cor.
-10:16-18; Luke 22:30;), when our service O. P. A. It needs and deserves your support.

-that infant sprinkling has been practised and or sacrifice begins, it also begins with song, for God's order set aside his system has been present song was incorporated in the New Covenant, Eph.
+10:16-18; Luke 22:30;), when our service or sacrifice begins, it also begins with song, for song was incorporated in the New Covenant, Eph.
 5:19, 20; Col. 3:16, 17; cf. Heb.
 2:12; I Cor.
 14: 26.
 "And all the assembly worshipped, and the singers sang, and the trumpeters sounded; all this continued until the burnt offering was finished, II Chron.
 29:28.
 Now we will follow in antitype those things that are types, and in reality those things that have in reality been incorporated in the New Covenant.
-During the service (burntoffering), we sing (incorp.), worship or bow (incorp.) preach the Gospel (sound the trumpet), each in its own order.
+During the service (burnt-offering), we sing (incorp.), worship or bow (incorp.) preach the Gospel (sound the trumpet), each in its own order.

 With each burnt-offering there were also offered, fine flour mingled with oil, and a drink offering, cf. Lev.
 23:13; 2 Chron.
 29:35.
 These were items additional to the offering proper, but a part of it.
 Our incorporated parts of the O. C. are: fine flour mingled with oil baked (burnt), that is the loaf which means the body or flesh; the fruit of the vine is the drink offering which means the blood of the sacrifice (of Christ): But these as items additional under the O. C. had been themselves types of additional items under the New.
 Jesus took bread and blessed.
-Under the N. C. the baked bread (with oil) becomes a burnt offering and its additional item is the blessing, He took a cup and blessed; the fruit of the vine is the drink offering and its additional item is the blessing.
+Under the N. C. the baked bread (with oil) becomes a burnt offering and its additional item is the blessing.
+He took a cup and blessed; the fruit of the vine is the drink offering and its additional item is the blessing.

 Under the New Covenant, the items are rendered by "two or three," I Cor 14:27-29; but song begins and continues throughout the service.
 Therefore the first item is song and song is rendered every two or three items throughout the service.

-In Acts 2:42, we have a general, but incomplete statement of the order followed by the apostles and early church: "They continued steadfastly in Bro.
-Terry delivered an able address in the forethe apostles teaching and fellowship, in the breaking of bread and the prayers."
-In this statement there is nothing specific said of song, for song is the interval item, beginning and continuing every day in August, 1936.
-(Under date of September "two or three."
-Now the first item being song 11, Bro.
-White writes): I held a meeting at Fosand the first mentioned in a general way being ter, W. Va., since the above report, continuing teaching, we see that after song the public teacher over two Lord's days, without visible results, yet ing begins; but this is to be by two or at the all considered it a good meeting.
-We stressed the most three, I Cor.
-14:29, and the song continues importance of regular attendance at the worship, every two or three, so that after the public speak also loyalty as opposed to innovations.
-I am now ing there is another song, hymn or psalm.
-The in a mission meeting at Smith Creek, near Spring next mentioned is fellowship: from the same root Hill. word we have translated, "communicating to the necessities of the saints" Rom.
+In Acts 2:42, we have a general, but incomplete statement of the order followed by the apostles and early church: "They continued steadfastly in the apostles teaching and fellowship, in the breaking of bread and the prayers."
+In this statement there is nothing specific said of song, for song is the interval item, beginning and continuing every "two or three."
+Now the first item being song and the first mentioned in a general way being teaching, we see that after song the public teaching begins; but this is to be by two or at the most three, I Cor.
+14:29, and the song continues every two or three, so that after the public speaking there is another song, hymn or psalm.
+The next mentioned is fellowship: from the same rootword we have translated, "communicating to the necessities of the saints" Rom.
 12:13 cf. Heb.
-13:
+13: After fellowship comes the breaking bread, which term includes the drinking of the And as fellowship, breaking of bread and drinking the cup makes "two or three" items, im-Then comes prayers mediately we sing again. cf. John 17, then song and the dismissal blessing